 A New Year means a fresh start .
-It’s a time to reflect on where you’ve been and to look forward to the new destinations you’ll find as you take on 2018.
+It’s a time to reflect on where you’ve been and to look forward to the new destinations you’ll find as you take on the next chapter of life.
 Of course before you get too philosophical about resolutions and future plans there are celebrations to be had!
-From all night parties to secluded hideaways there are plenty of options to consider when bringing in the New Year so with stroke of midnight fast approaching we asked a couple of fellow travel bloggers where their favourite places were, the celebrations they held most dear and why we should consider them for our New Year festivities.
+From all night parties to secluded hideaways there are plenty of options to consider when bringing in the New Year so with the stroke of midnight fast approaching we asked a couple of fellow travel bloggers where their favourite places were, the celebrations they held most dear and why we should consider them for our New Year festivities.

 Where is the best place to spend New Years Eve?

 Deni from The Full-Time Tourist – The Canadian Rockies, Canada

 One of the best places to bring in the New Year is at a ski resort in the Canadian Rocky Mountains.
 There’s just something so magical about staying on the hill with some friends and family, and catching the midnight fireworks show.
 Apres-ski is in full swing on New Year’s Eve, as skiers and snowboarders eagerly wait for midnight to strike.